natacasey/Automatic_Identification_of_Related_Languages/README.md

 ## Results of the final model

 - 99.994% accuracy for the informal long strings of text data
-- 100% accuracy for an 80-observation sample of short (3-word) infromal text data
+- 100% accuracy for 80-observation sample of short (3-word) informal text data
 - 100% for an 80-observation sample of long formal text data
 - 98.75% for an 80-observation sample of short (3-word) formal text data